 Oconee County is located in what is considered the “upstate” region of South Carolina, near the borders of Georgia and North Carolina.
-We’re within a two-hour drive of Atlanta, Greenville, and Charlotte.
+We’re within a two-hour drive of Atlanta and Greenville, and three hours from Charlotte.
 People are often surprised by the steep vistas, rolling hills, and cooler temperatures found here.
-And the best part is that the area is loaded with plenty of outdoor adventures that are free or inexpensive to access.
+We have four lakes, two rivers, and more than 25 waterfalls waiting for you to enjoy!

-There are four lakes, two rivers, and more than 25 accessible waterfalls that are available and accessible for you to enjoy!
-Check out these fun, active, and memorable excursions that won't cost you a fortune . . .
+Fun, active, and memorable excursions that won't cost you a fortune . . .

 Spend the Day at Lake Jocassee